ssmiller25/k8s-intro/deploy-manual/README.md

 # Manual deployment commands

-Used during presentation.
-See /deploy for a more appropriate deployment strategy.
+Used during Kubernetes presentation.
+See kustomization.yaml and /manifests for a more appropriate long-term deployment strategy.